On the components of random geometric graphs in the dense limit: Statement of results

 \begin{remark} \begin{enumerate} \item In view of Theorem \ref{t:PoLim}, our limiting regime for $r_n$ for Theorems \ref{t:momLLN}, \ref{t:exprate} and \ref{t:momCLT} (namely, $nr_n^d \to \infty$ and $I_n \to \infty$) covers the whole range of limiting regimes between the thermodynamic regime and the critical regime for connectivity.

-\item It may be possible to relax the condition $\partial A \in C^2$ to $\partial A \in C^{1,1}$ in all of our results.
-This would involve making a similar improvement to certain results from other papers that were stated under the $C^2$ condition which we use in our proofs here, in particular \cite[Lemma 2.5]{PY21} and \cite[Lemma 3.5]{Pen99}. \end{enumerate} \end{remark}
+\item It should be possible to relax the condition $\partial A \in C^2$ to $\partial A \in C^{1,1}$ in all of our results.
+This would involve similarly relaxing the conditions for \cite[Lemma 3.5]{Pen99} which is used in the proof of Lemma \ref{l:uniqueness} here.
+This should be possible using ideas from the proof of Lemma \ref{l:E9} here.
+All of the other lemmas in which we use the $C^{2}$ condition hold under the weaker $C^{1,1}$ condition. \end{enumerate} \end{remark}